-As of March 31, 2022, the Company's total liquidity was approximately \$672.8 million, including cash and cash equivalents on the Company's balance sheet and the full undrawn capacity under its \$520 million unsecured lines of credit.
-We expect to have sufficient liquidity to meet our obligations for at least the next 12 months
+As of June 30, 2022, the Company's total liquidity was approximately \$714.2 million, including cash and cash equivalents on the Company's balance sheet and the full undrawn capacity under its \$520 million unsecured lines of credit.
+We expect to have sufficient liquidity to meet our obligations for at least the next twelve months

-We believe our current balance sheet position is financially sound; however, due to the economic uncertainty caused by the COVID-19 pandemic and the inherent uncertainty and unpredictability of the capital and credit markets, we can give no assurance that affordable access to capital will exist between now and when our next significant debt matures, which is our unsecured term loan due April 2024.
+We believe our current balance sheet position is financially sound; however, due to the economic uncertainty caused by the COVID-19 pandemic, rising interest rates and inflation, and the inherent uncertainty and unpredictability of the capital and credit markets, we can give no assurance that affordable access to capital will exist between now and when our next significant debt matures, which is our unsecured term loan due April 2024.